-Recommended level of study MSc
+Recommended study level MSc

 Semester Autumn

 Number of classes (lecture/practice/lab) 0/ 0 /2 hours/week

-Course credit 2 credits
+ECTS credit value 2 credits

 Final evaluation Term mark

 Responsible lecturer Dr. Tornai Kálmán

-The objective of this subject is to deepen the knowledge of students regarding the Java programming language and tools.
+The objective of this subject is to deepen students' knowledge of the Java programming language and tools.
 In addition, students have to implement a complex programming project during the semester to gain experience.
-The technologies covered by the subject are Spring Boot, Injection+Bean, JPA, JS - frontend, Rest, Soap, and Maven.
+The technologies covered by the subject are Spring Boot, Injection+Bean, JPA, JS-frontend, Rest, Soap, and Maven.